cyclejs/react/readme.md

 }
 ```

-The `selector` can be a string or a symbol.
+The `sel` can be a string or a symbol.
 We recommend using symbols to avoid string typos and have safer guarantees when using multiple selectors in your Cycle.js app.

   </p>
 </details>